Helm Charts

 Charts are shared through repositories, much like OS packages.
 These commands add a repo, find charts, and publish your own:

-# add a public repo, refresh its index, search, and install
+# add Bitnami's public repo, refresh the index, and search it

 helm repo add bitnami https://charts.bitnami.com/bitnami